Your stay at the Women’s - Sandringham

 For telephone or television rentals, speak to a representative or staff on the ward.
 Patients must be signed up for this service to receive bedside phone calls.
-The number for Sandringham switchboard is (03) 9076 1000.

 You are able to use your mobile phone while you are in the hospital, although please maintain a distance of one metre from any medical equipment.
 Please be considerate of others when using your mobile phone or tablet.

 Payphones are available on the ground and first floors.

 WiFi access is not available.

 Your bedside console has a number of functions.
 It allows you to call the nurse or midwife, control the TV and has a speaker for the TV and radio.
 Your nurse or midwife will explain how to use it and other call devices located throughout your room.

 Please be considerate of fellow patients when you are watching or listening to the TV or radio.

 The Women’s is committed to ensuring your safety.
 To assist with this, we need to know who you are.
 To make sure you or your baby are safe and receiving the correct treatment, procedures/tests and medications, we will check your identity many times.

 On each occasion, we will check you or your baby’s:

 - full name